LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 ![figure-6](images/06_dev_container_toolbar.png "Dev Container toolbar")

-If you click this toolbar, the VS Code shows the Container Remote connection options at the top of the editor.
+If you click this toolbar, the VS Code shows the Container Remote connection menu options at the top of the editor.

 ![figure-7](images/07_dev_container_menu.png "Dev Container menu")

+To close the remote connection, choose the "Close Remote Connection" menu.

 Now your VS Code and Dev container are ready to run.